 with $a_\mu$ the dimensionless coupling of the gravitational atom.
 In the non-relativistic regime~\cite{Detweiller}, we have $a_\mu \ll 1$.
 In this approach, the classical axion field is given by:

 where $N_{nlm}$ is chosen to be the number of axions in the respective state, with $\Psi_{nlm}(\vec{x})$ obeying the normalization $\int d^3x \vert \Psi_{nlm}\vert^2 =1$.
-As long as the superradiance condition $\omega<m \Omega_H$ is satisfied, the axionic-cloud will grow at a rate faster than the evolution timescale of the BH.
+As long as the superradiance condition $\omega<m \Omega_H$ is satisfied, the axionic-cloud will grow at a rate faster than the evolution timescale of the BH (see discussion below).
 The most dominant mode corresponds to the ``$2p$-axion state" $(n=2, \ l=m=1)$.
 Regarding timescales relevant to superradiance, there are three main processes that govern the evolution: the superradiant growth of the instability, the accretion of black holes and GW emission \cite{BritoScales1,BritoScales2}.
 The instability time $\tau_s$ of superradiance for the $2p$-state scales as \cite{Detweiller}:

 where we consider highly rotating BHs, $\alpha/(G \mathcal{M}) \sim \mathcal{O}(1)$ and $a_\mu=0.1$, consistent with the non-relativistic approximation \cite{BritoCardoso,Detweiller}.
 Note that $\tau_s$ is a separate timescale from the oscillation period of the cloud $\tau\sim\mu_b^{-1}$, and therefore, a quasi-stationary approximation is valid.
 The evolution of the superradiant instability unfolds in two stages: first, the axionic condensate evolves due to superradiance around the BH background, on a timescale given by $\tau_s$ \eqref{timescale_superradiance}.
 Then, the cloud emits energy via GWs, a process characterized by the relevant timescale $\tau_{GW}$.